apiel/isomor/Readme.md

 In `src-isomor` add a folder `server`.
 This folder will be all server side files.
 All this files will be transpiled to be usable from the client.

-> **Note:** the transpiler only transpile file in root of `src-isomor/server`. `server` folder can contain subfolder, but they should not be directly linked to the app.
+> **Note:** you can have multiple `server` folder in your project.
+The transpiler will transpile each of them but only their root. `server` folder can contain subfolder, but they should not be directly linked to the app.
+The files imported by the app should always be files from the root of `server` folder.
+Other subfolder, will be ignored and only used on server side.

 ```
 cd src-isomor